How to beat the cybersecurity staffing shortage

 It’s almost always better to retain decent talent than to replace it.
 As in any other job category, you should try your level best to keep well-performing professionals.
 That also applies to keeping staff who show promise but need training or mentoring (because, well, better the devil you know).
 That said, there is always a need to add new staff, whether due to poaching from well-funded competitors, natural attrition, or business expansion.

 Recruiters can help.
 While I don’t always suggest recruiters, it’s recommended when it comes to senior cybersecurity staff.
-That’s true particularly if you are looking for specific areas of expertise, such as vetting source code or performing “white hat” testing of your systems.
+That’s true particularly if you are looking for specific areas of expertise, such as vetting source code or performing “ethical” testing of your systems.

 Widen your lens.
 The cybersecurity field is dominated by men, which means there is an opportunity to open things up.
 If your organization is overwhelmingly white and male, you need to start thinking outside the usual hiring-by-personal-networking path, because even with the best of intentions, your existing staff will probably recommend techies who look like them—white and male.